chrisguest75/docker_examples/01_layers_hiding/README.md

 ## 📋 Script to follow

-Demonstrate adding a file to a scratch base.
+* Demonstrate adding a file to a scratch base image.
-Unpack the image tar and see how the file is stored in a layer.
+* Unpack the image tar and see how the file is stored in a layer.
-Also demonstrates how the overwritten files still exist in the earlier layers.
+* Also demonstrates how the overwritten files still exist in the earlier layers.

+Build image

 ```sh
 # Build the image
 docker build -t $(basename $(pwd)) .

 # Save a local copy of it
 docker image save -o ./$(basename $(pwd)).tar $(basename $(pwd))
 ```